YINI-lang/YINI-spec/YINI-Specification.md

 - **Lenient Mode:**
   - Permissive with minor errors (e.g., trailing commas, mixed line endings).
   - The document terminator (`/END`) is **optional** in lenient mode and may be omitted entirely.
-  - All typing rules still apply.
-  - Note: string literals **must be quoted**.
-If a value is **not** quoted, it is not a string — no exceptions.
+  - All typing rules still apply — for example, string literals must be quoted: if a value is not quoted, it is not a string — no exceptions.
   - Useful for hand-edited configuration files.
 - **Strict Mode:**
   - Enforces full well-formedness.